WindhoverLabs/auto-yamcs/README.md

 the following messages at the end:
 ```
 INFO:xtce_generator:Writing xtce object to file...
-INFO:xtce_generator:XTCE file has been written to "airliner/build/bebop2/sitl/target/commander_workspace/mdb/cfs.xml"
+INFO:xtce_generator:XTCE file has been written to "airliner/build/fixedwing/gemini2/sitl_commander_workspace/mdb/ppd.xml"
 ```

-As you can see auto-yamcs writes an XTCE file called `cfs.xml` to worskapce configuration.
+As you can see auto-yamcs writes an XTCE file called `ppd.xml` to worskapce configuration.

 6. Run YAMCS
    **NOTE**:Ensure you have the `JAVA_HOME` environment variable set on your system.